Health and safety

 FOKUS builds on 5 basic principles:

 1. Improvement has no limits.
-Continuous improvement is our way of working, always looking for a safer and more efficient way to do what we do.
+Continuous improvement is our way of working, always looking for a safer and more efficient ways to move forward.

 4. Effective preventative work requires hazard identification, risk analysis and the implementation of actions to reduce unacceptable risk to an acceptable level.
 Understanding dangers and hazards involved in our processes, equipment and working operations is the first step toward preventing harm.

-5. Success depends on all employees being actively involved in EHS work and sharing the responsibly for a safe working environment.
+5. The success on the field depends on all employees being actively involved in EHS work, and sharing the responsibly for a safe working environment.